kumarpiyushraj/Network-Anomaly-Detection-using-RL-model-and-Autoencoders-/README.md

 ### 📊 Dataset

-The dataset used for this project contains labeled network traffic data with a mix of normal and anomalous connections.
+The dataset used for this project  CIC-IDS 2017 contains labeled network traffic data with a mix of normal and anomalous connections.
 Features include:

 * Duration
 * Protocol type